 "Puget Sound provides the ideal setting for working with highly motivated students individually and in small groups.
-Students know I care about providing them with skills they can use after graduation, whether they're performers, educators, or scholars," said Professor Hutchinson.
-This dedication to teaching earned him the 2007 Thomas A. Davis Teaching Awards at the University of Puget Sound in 2007 and 2010.
+Students know I care about providing them with skills they can use after graduation, whether they're performers, educators, or scholars," says Professor Hutchinson.
+This dedication to teaching earned him Thomas A. Davis Teaching Awards at the University of Puget Sound in 2007 and 2010.

 The Tacoma Youth Symphony commissioned and premiered From the Sea to the Stars in 2004.
-Also in 2004, Hutchinson’s composition Dancing on the Strand for wind ensemble was presented at the Symposium XXIX for New Band Music in Richmond, Virginia, in 2004, and at the Southwestern Division Biennial Convention of the College Band Directors National Association at Texas Christian University in Fort Worth, Texas, in 2004.
-In addition, Dancing on the Strand received an honorable mention in the competition for ASCAP's 2004 Rudolph Nissim Award and was selected for performance at the Society of Composers 2004 National Conference in Oklahoma.
+Also in 2004, Hutchinson’s composition Dancing on the Strand for wind ensemble was performed at the 29th Symposium for New Band Music in Richmond, Virginia; at the Southwestern Division College Band Director’s National Association (CBDNA) Conference in Fort Worth, Texas; at the Society of Composers’ National Conference in Edmond, Oklahoma; and received an honorable mention in the competition for ASCAP's 2004 Rudolph Nissim Award.